Gowri (TV series): Development

 After the drama Kannedhirey Thondrinal, Rambo Visual Works decide to produce a Mythology series 'Gowri'.
 It was the second serial production on Kalaignar TV of Rambo Visual Works.
 The first promo was released on 2 January 2024.

 Casting

 Actress Sujitha was cast as goddess Karumariamman and in May 2024 was cast as Karpagambal in cameo appearances.
 Nandini was cast in the female lead role of Durga.
+However, in December 2025, she committed suicide because of personal problems, and is replaced by Puja.
 Naresh Eswar plays the male lead alongside her.
-Baby Samyuktha was cast as Gowri is young version of Goddess Amman, after her notable performances in Kanne Kalaimaane.
+Baby Samyuktha was cast as Gowri is young version of Goddess Amman.

-In July 2025, actress Indhu Chowdhary was cast as special Appearances.
-In Same month, Punitha quit the show, she was replaced by actress Vimalaish.
+In August 2024, actress Mounika was joined as DSP Nandini.
+In July 2025, actress Indhu Chowdhary was cast in a special appearance.
+In In the same month, Punitha quit the show, she was replaced by actress Vimalaish.
+In 2026, actress Priyanka Nalkari was cast in an important role.